lewagon/dotfiles/03-AR-Database/04-ActiveRecord-Advanced/02-Validations/README.md

 Now that associations are in place between `Post` and `User`, we want to add some validation to our models to make sure we don't store inconsistent data in the Database.
-Before juming head first into the exercises, take 15 minutes and read this really good guide:
+Before jumping head first into the exercises, take 15 minutes and read this really good guide:

 [guides.rubyonrails.org/active_record_validations.html](http://edgeguides.rubyonrails.org/active_record_validations.html)

 ## Setup